senaite/senaite.queue/docs/quickstart.rst

 re-queue or remove tasks at a glance:

 .. image:: static/queue_monitor.png
-  :width: 1084
+  :width: 700
   :alt: Queue monitor view

 Failed tasks shouldn't be the norm, but there is always the chance that a task cannot complete.
 In order to provide insights about the reason/s behind a failure, the monitor listing displays also the error trace raised by the system when trying to process the task.
-In this example, system was not able to process the first task because the user who triggered the task is not from SENAITE's domain.

-The "retries" column indicates the number of attempts before the task being considered as failed and therefore, discarded for further processing.

 Queued task details
 -------------------